datag/confcan/README.md

 # ConfCan

-ConfCan is a simple script used for automatically triggering an action on file changes occuring in a directory.
-The directory is monitored by the `inotify-tools` program `inotifywait` and the action is usually a commit into a Git-repository.
+ConfCan is a simple script used for automatically committing to a Git repository on file changes occuring in a directory.
+The directory is monitored by the `inotify-tools` program `inotifywait`.

 Each occured inotify event causes a timeout task to start, which will finally trigger the configured action.
 While the timeout task is running, subsequent